What is Ramsar Convention?

 Ramsar Convention UPSC

 Wetlands of International Importance are known as Ramsar Sites as per the Wetland Convention.
-Wetland Convention UPSC topic is often asked in the IAS Exam in both UPSC Prelims and Mains exam.
-Candidates preparing for the upcoming UPSC exam must prepare the topic as it is part of the Environment and Ecology of the UPSC Syllabus.
+Ramsar Convention UPSC topic is often asked in the IAS Exam in both Prelims and Mains.
+Candidates preparing for the upcoming exam must prepare the topic as it is part of the Environment and Ecology of the UPSC Syllabus.